A collection of smart home devices including light bulbs and a smartphone, showcasing modern technology.

 Smart lights deliver instant, everyday value.
 Dim them for movie night, set them to gradually brighten in the morning, or change colours for ambience.

-Photo by Unsplash on Unsplash
+Photo by Pascal 📷 on Pexels

 3. Smart Plug (~$25–$45)

-Pick: TP-Link Kasa Smart Plug EP10 (~$25–$35 from Bunnings or Amazon AU).
+Pick: TP-Link Kasa smart plug EP10 (~$25–$35 from Bunnings or Amazon AU).

 4. Smart Doorbell (~$150–$350)